 Versatile weapons can be used either one-handed or two-handed.
 The damage values for each style will be different and will have different stat details for each.

 What’s the difference between a club and a sturdy piece of firewood?
 What about a mace and a bat with a nail driven through it?
 Quality of the weapon, but not much difference really.
-The Dungeon Master can assign damage values to an improvised weapon if it resembles a similar type of weapon and the quality of it.
+The Dungeon Master can assign damage values to an improvised weapon if it resembles a similar type of weapon and its quality.

 A sturdy piece of firewood is going to injure you just as much as a club if you knock someone on the back of the head.
 A rotting piece of wood, probably won’t, though.